yangzhiqiang/SensoroSensorDemo/README_EN.md

 ###Change List:

-### 2017-03-28
+### 2017-04-14
-Add function that user can write data by sdk through chip to custom device. or get data from custom data through chip.
+Support longer than 20 bytes in "Transfer" function

 ### 2017-03-30
 Support some sensor

+### 2017-03-28
+Add "transfer" function that user can write data by sdk through chip to custom device. or get data from custom data through chip.